Ospreys are spectacular fish-eating birds of prey with a wingspan of nearly five feet. Find out more about ospreys with our Osprey Fact File.

 Other Cumbrian bred Ospreys

-As osprey numbers rise we can expect to see an increase in the number of pairs in Cumbria, although this is a slow process as only about 3 in 10 naturally survive to adult hood.
+As osprey numbers rise we can expect to see an increase in the number of pairs in Cumbria, although this is a slow process as only about three in ten naturally survive to adulthood.

-In 2010, one of the Bassenthwaite chicks from 2007 bred with another un-marked Osprey and laid eggs in South Cumbria but unfortunately none of the eggs hatched, not unusual for young inexperienced Osprey pairs.
-The pair were later seen on the coast nest building in late Summer, which is known as frustration behaviour, and often occurs after an unsuccessful breeding season.
+In 2010, one of the 2007 Bassenthwaite chicks from bred with another un-marked osprey and laid eggs in South Cumbria.
+Unfortunately none of the eggs hatched, not unusual for young inexperienced osprey pairs.
+The pair were later seen on the coast nest building in late summer, known as frustration behaviour, often occurring after an unsuccessful breeding season.

 - Leicestershire – Rutland Water,